taustation-fan/taustation-fan.github.io/README.md

 You can obtain bonds in the following ways:

-* you can buy them in the shop
+* you can buy them in the shop (currently disabled)
 * as a daily reward for your career level (up to 30 bonds per day)
 * sometimes, discreet/anonymous work has a small bonds reward
 * As a reward for successful *Enter the Sewers* campaigns (up to 15 per day)
-* you can find bond packages in the Ruins
+* you can find bond certificates in the Ruins
 * if you level up to a new [tier (if you reach levels 6, 11, 16, etc.)](#tiers), you get a reward of 500 bonds